René Berthelot (philosopher)

-René Berthelot (born 18 August 1872 in Sèvres, died 16 June 1960 in Paris) was a French philosopher, jurist and poet celebrated for his work in metaphysics and on political philosophy.
+René Berthelot (/bɛərtəˈloʊ/ ber-tə-LOH, /fr/; born 18 August 1872 in Sèvres, died 16 June 1960 in Paris) was a French philosopher, jurist and poet celebrated for his work in metaphysics and on political philosophy.
 He is noted for his analysis of Bergson and of Nietzsche.
 The Brussels School still draws on his work in philosophy of law, comparative philosophy and Eastern philosophy.

 Biography

 Berthelot was the son of the chemist Marcellin Berthelot and his wife Sophie.
 He was a brother of the financier André Berthelot and of the diplomat Philippe Berthelot.

 He studied at École normale supérieure from 1890, where he shared rooms with Léon Blum, André Beaunier and Célestin Bouglé.

 Career

 Philosophy and the theory of law

 A professor at the University of Brussels from 1897 till 1907, he influenced the Belgian Eugène Dupréel with his teaching.
 He was one of the founders of what is today known as “theory of law.”
 His works critiquing William James, Goethe and Nietzsche helped spread knowledge of these philosophers in France.